gauri02saxena/Books-app/README.md

-# 📚 Books & Authors API – Django REST Framework + JWT Auth + Dynamic Filtering
+# 📚 Books & Authors API – A Django REST Framework Project
 A robust RESTful API built using **Django REST Framework**, supporting full CRUD operations for **Books** and **Authors**, secure **JWT authentication**, and both **basic and advanced nested filtering** with GET/POST methods.

 ---